 Harvesting artichoke seeds is much the same as the one every gardener uses to collect flower seeds.
 Remember, your artichoke seed plants are, to all intents and purposes, garden flowers from which you harvest and eat the bud.
 For the average home gardener, all you’ll need is one bud for harvesting artichoke seeds.

 Allow the bud to fully open and mature.
-When the flower begins to brown and die, cut it off, leaving two or three inches of stem.
-Place the flower head first into a small paper bag – those brown paper lunch sacks are great for this – and, using a piece of string, tie the open end of the bag around the stem and store in a cool, dry place.
+When the flower begins to brown and die, cut it off, leaving 2 or 3 inches (5-8 cm.) of stem.
+Place the flower head first into a small paper bag– those brown paper lunch sacks are great for this– and, using a piece of string, tie the open end of the bag around the stem and store in a cool, dry place.
 Do not use plastic bags.
 They hold in moisture and you want the flower head to dry thoroughly.
 Once the flower head is completely dry, shake vigorously and voila!
 You’re harvesting artichoke seeds.
 Don’t worry about having enough.
 Artichoke seeds run about 800 to the ounce.

 This process is great if you know someone who is already growing artichoke seed plants or if you’re growing store bought plants, but if neither of these scenarios apply, seeds are readily available through catalogs and garden centers and if it’s too late for germinating artichoke seeds for this year’s garden, the same sources can provide you with already growing artichoke plants.